ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 To add a user or collection of users to a workspace and assign a role you must complete the role mapping workflow.

-1. Login into the SystemLink web application with a user assigned the [**Server Administrator**](https://www.ni.com/documentation/en/systemlink/latest/setup/predefined-roles/) role.
+1. Login into the SystemLink web application with a user mapped to the [**Server Administrator**](https://www.ni.com/documentation/en/systemlink/latest/setup/predefined-roles/) role.

 2. Go to **Security** > **Workspaces** and click the gear icon in the top right.